WhitakerLab/whitakerlab.github.io/_posts/blog/2018-01-03-Who's-Ang-Li.md

 <figure>
   <img src="/images/Who_s_Ang_Li/jump.jpg"
        alt="Jump">
-  <figcaption> I like challenging but sometimes I also need a man to kick my ass behind.(Photoed at Huairou District of Beijing in 2016) </figcaption>
+  <figcaption> I like challenges but sometimes I also need a man to kick my ass behind.
+(Picuture taken at Huairou District of Beijing in 2016) </figcaption>
 </figure>

 ## Hometown